Originally Proposed October 19, 2025, at a Regular Business Meeting

 This is the duty of every Christian

-The pattern laid out in scripture (see Matthew 18:15-20 for example) is for a Christian individual to go to another individual who has offended or sinned against them and deal with the matter directly.
+The pattern laid out in scripture is for a Christian individual to go to another individual who has offended or sinned against them (Mt 18:15-17) , or there is anything between you (Mt 5:23-24), and deal with the matter directly.
 In this section, we have gone around the behavior commanded in scripture in favor of something else.
 This is a deviation from a command of God.
+There is no instance of a deacon representing a church member with a grievance of a pastor in scripture, though a deacon can certainly be one of the additional members taken when following the pattern laid out in Matthew 18.

 Participating enthusiastically in the ministries and programs of the church which the individual deacon feels called by God.
 Deacons are to be ministry minded.